Investing

 FDI in Figures

-According to the World Investment Report 2022 published by UNCTAD, FDI inflows into Burkina Faso recovered to USD 137 million in 2021, after negative net FDI inflows of USD -102 million in 2020.
-The total stock of FDI stood at USD 2.67 billion in 2021.
-According to UNCTAD’s Investment Trends Monitor, global FDI momentum weakened in 2022 in the context of the war in Ukraine, rising food and energy prices, financial turmoil and debt pressures.
-The mining sector attracts most of the investments and the exploration of new deposits has been increasing.
-The country's soils contain gold as well as zinc and manganese.
-The main investing countries are Canada, France, Ivory Coast, Mali and Morocco (IMF).
-The creation of three new growth centres, after the success of the Bagré Reservoir, is expected to spur new activities and attract investment.
+According to the World Investment Report 2023 published by UNCTAD, FDI inflows into Burkina Faso totaled USD 121 million in 2022, after negative net FDI inflows of USD -80 million one year earlier.
+The total stock of FDI stood at USD 2.44 billion, around 12.5% of the country’s GDP.
+The mining sector attracts most of the investments: over the past decade, the gold mining industry has experienced a significant boom, attracting substantial foreign investment, particularly from firms based in Canada, Australia, the United Kingdom, South Africa, and Russia, and the exploration of new deposits has been increasing (the country's soils contain gold as well as zinc and manganese).
+In addition to the mining sector, Moroccan, French, and UAE companies have established control over local subsidiaries in the telecommunications industry.
+Moreover, foreign investors are actively involved in sectors such as banking and financial technology, agriculture, transport and logistics, and energy.
 The government is interested in exploring areas that are potentially suitable for oil extraction.
-After the Houndé and Netiana mines, the country is looking to exploit the Tambao deposit (worth USD 1 billion, currently the largest in the world reserve of manganese, with an estimated 55 million ton), which should bring in significant foreign investment.
+After the Houndé and Netiana mines, the country is looking to exploit the Tambao deposit (worth USD 1 billion, currently the largest in the world reserve of manganese, with an estimated 55 million tons), which may bring in significant foreign investment.

 Foreign Direct Investment 202020212022